 More Thoughts on the Coronavirus Pandemic (Covid-19)

 I previously wrote about my European misadventure in my article on Coronavirus Pandemic Travel: Escaping Lockdowns in Europe.
-The current coronavirus pandemic is the greatest crisis our planet has faced since World War II.
-Healthcare workers are or will be faced with impossible decisions of who to treat on respirators and who to essentially leave to die.
+The current coronavirus pandemic is the greatest health crisis in a century.
+Healthcare workers are or will be faced with impossible decisions of who to treat on respirators and who to not.